 Thematic learning is a systematic attempt to address the aforementioned problems.
 Thematic teaching is a pedagogic model which based on the choice of the theme or topic of study.
-This model deals with some pedagogic methods like learning outside the classroom, team teaching, and community learning (Northwest Regional Educational Laboratory, 2005).
-Several important issues related to the thematic learning are: (1) transdisciplinary learning, (2) confront the students with the real world around him, and the relationship with a global phenomenon, (3) individual differences in learning, (4) learning based on research, (5) build a learning community and school-community relations (Medellu, 2014).
+This model deals with some pedagogic methods like learning outside the classroom, team teaching, and community learning (Northwest Regional Educational Lab latory, 2005).
+Several important issues related to the thematic learning are: (1) transdisciplinary learning, (2) confront the students with the real world around him, and the relitionship with a global phenomenon, (3) individual differences in learning, (4) learning based on research, (5) build a learning community and school-community relations (Medellu, 2014).
 The most common models are the thematic learning units, in which a theme studied from several field studies (Barton & Smith, 2000).
 The advantage of integrated thematic instruction is the flexibility of teachers to design instruction, in line with the student needs, and then the students can take a multiple sources of learning (Wood, 1997).
 According to Fogarty (1997) thematic instruction may involve skills such as reading, thinking, remembering and writing real-life contexts that can encourage creative exploration.
 Instruction is integrated in the unit theme, allowing performed authentic assessment (Barton & Smith, 2000).

 The real world as an object of thematic teaching, will to focus learning activities outside the classroom.
-Learning outside the classroom can be designed to enable students to observe various real world (Pendrill, 2005), conducted an analysis to connect the facts with conceptual knowledge (Bransford et al., 1999), to exchange experiences with other students (Krogh, 1990) to build a knowledge more complex and complete.
+Learning outside the classroom can be designed to enable students to observe various real world (Pendrill, 2005), conducted an analysis to connect the facts with conceptual knowledge (Bransford et al., 1999), to change experiences with other students (Krogh, 1990) to build a knowledge more complex and complete.
 Learning outside the classroom, improve their knowledge and understanding of natural systems and processes that ultimately builds responsibility to the environment (Higgins, 2002).
-Through learning outside the classroom, the learning process as a dynamic system: "the subject-activity-object (Stetsenko, 2005) will develop authentically.
+Through learning outside the classroom, the arning process as a dynamic system: "the subject-activity-object (Stets ko, 2005) will develop authentically.
 According to Popov (2008), the context of learning in the form of the real objects and everyday life, are not explicit as in the laboratory, the context must be found and studied.
-Context can be seen from the perspective of different information in different contexts.
+Context can be seen from the perspective of different concepts.
+Sweetser and Fauconnier (1996) cited by Popov (2008) explains that students will access different information in different contexts.
 Through a variety of contexts, students can understand more fully and more clearly the concepts, encourage critical thinking in selecting alternatives, and responsible for the process of learning (Beane, 1997).
 Learning outside the classroom is not just technical learning, but an opportunity to understand the relationships in the real world (Broda, 2007).